do-adams/koa-react-ssr-example/README.md

 This can be accomplished using [react-universal-component](https://github.com/faceyspacey/react-universal-component) or [react-loadable](https://github.com/jamiebuilds/react-loadable).

 Everything goes well until you start having to deal with complex Webpack setup.
-Having hot-reload is really hard and having separated environments for testing, development and production is hard also.
+Having hot-reload is really hard and having separated environments for testing, development and production is very difficult even if you are a Webpack expert.

 ### [Next.js](https://github.com/zeit/next.js/)

-The first sight Next.js looks like [create-react-app](https://github.com/facebook/create-react-app) on steroids, but when you realize you can have a custom server this starts to get interesting.
+At first sight Next.js looks like [create-react-app](https://github.com/facebook/create-react-app) on steroids, but when you realize you can have a custom server this starts to get interesting.

-Next.js allows you to have all the configuration, optimization, server-side-rendering, importing and resolving and more out-of-the-box.
+Next.js allows you to have all the configuration, optimization, server-side-rendering, importing and resolving of dependencies and more out-of-the-box.
 You can even use Redux but you will see you don't need it when the source of truth is right into the server.

-We will be using Next.js for the rest of the post.
+**We will be using Next.js for the rest of the post.**

 ## Setup [Koa](http://koajs.com/) and Next.js